6 Ways to Predict Ovulation: From Calendars to OPKs

 Without taking into account personal and inter-cycle variation, ovulation happens about 14 days before the onset of the next period.
 If using the calendar method of fertility tracking, you should start charting the length of your cycle and calculate the predicted date of ovulation from there.

 Unfortunately, this is not always true because every woman and every cycle is different.
 It usually takes >1 year of continuous charting to understand the pattern of your cycle.
-Although this is very easy to do, it may not be the most accurate method when you really want to get pregnant or avoid pregnancy naturally.
+Although this method is very simple in theory, it may not be the most accurate when you really want to get pregnant or avoid pregnancy naturally.

-Basal body temperature (BBT) is your body temperature at rest.
-It is measured the first thing in the morning, usually before you get out of bed.
+Basal body temperature (BBT) is your body temperature at rest and is measured first thing in the morning, usually before you get out of bed.
 BBT increases about 0.5°F about 12 hours after ovulation.
 The egg only lives up to 24 hours after it is released from the ovaries, but sperm can survive in a woman’s uterus for 4-5 days, depending on the woman’s mucus consistency.

 Therefore, the fertile window starts about 4 days before BBT surges.
 Given this, by the time you track the temperature surge, it is already too late to predict the entire fertile window.

 Another common problem with this method is that it is easily affected by environment and health status.
 Since 0.5°F is a rather small change, environmental temperature change such as weather fluctuations, physical exercise, illness, or even the presence of air conditioning or electrical blankets could affect your temperature and make BBT fluctuate more than 0.5°F.

 Luteinizing hormone (LH) surges about 24 – 36 hours before ovulation.
 Physiologically, the LH hormone is the primary cause of ovulation.
 Estrogen increases about 1-3 days before the LH surge and testing LH and Estrogen combined gives women their full fertile window.